spree-contrib/spree_related_products/README.md

 Discounts
 You can optionally specify a discount amount to be applied if a customer purchases both products.

-Note: In order for the coupon to be automatically applied, you must create a promotion leaving the __code__ value empty, and adding an Action of type : __RelatedProductDiscount__  (blank codes are required for coupons to be automatically applied).
+Note: In order for the coupon to be automatically applied, you must create a promotion and add a "Create adjustment" action with a __Related Product Discount__ calculator.
+You should be able to add any other criteria or actions that you want as well.
+If you don't add any rules, it should be applied to all orders w/ matching products.

+Note: Item Total Threshold is NOT implemented

 Installation
 ------------